 Garmin Pay for contactless payments, smart notifications, and onboard music storage – including the ability to store offline playlists from music streaming services like Spotify – are all included.

 The Marq does an excellent job as a smartwatch.
-To make displays and widgets easier to see, Garmin has implemented the same enhancements to the UI found on its newest Forerunner watches.
+To make displays and widgets easier to see, Garmin has implemented the same enhancements to the UI found on its Epix and Fenix range and then some.

 You can easily read a notification, see a calendar appointment, and check the weather forecast all at once on this device.
 It was simple to set up Garmin Pay and we love using it as much as payment support on rival watches.
 For music functionality, there is nothing new to report; it’s a similar experience to Garmin’s previous music-supporting watches.

-The Garmin D2 Mach 1 Vs. Garmin Marq: Which Should You Buy?
+The Garmin D2 Mach 1 Vs. Garmin Marq 2: Which Should You Buy?

-So, when it comes to the Garmin D2 Mach 1 vs Garmin Marq, which should you buy?
+So, when it comes to the Garmin D2 Mach 1 vs Garmin Marq 2, which should you buy?

 In addition to a wide range of activity monitoring, cycling, running, golfing and swimming features, there is a multi-frequency location.
 Garmin Pay, offline storage for up to 650 songs (including playlists from Spotify, Amazon Music, and Deezer), as well as notifications for calls, texts, and applications, are some of the most notable features of the smart functions of the device.